 The COVID-19 pandemic continues to impact the global economy and the markets in which we operate.
-Actions taken by international, federal, state, and local public health and governmental authorities to contain and combat the outbreak and spread of the COVID-19 pandemic across the globe, including travel bans, quarantines and "stay-at-home" orders, and similar mandates continue to restrict daily activities and have had an impact on our business, financial condition and results of operations.
 This section provides a brief overview of how we are responding to known and anticipated impacts of the COVID-19 pandemic on our business, financial condition and results of operations.